 The Klamath River Room in the Jolly Giant Commons may be reserved for recreational or band practice during certain hours on Fridays, Saturdays, and Sundays.
 Details regarding this policy and alternative accommodations for specials programs are available from your RLC.

 Lending your key card or hard key to another person is prohibited and may result in student conduct action.
 Use of another resident’s key to gain entry into a building or another resident’s room is strictly prohibited.
-Please see page 31 for more information regarding keys and locks.
+Please see page 33 of the ResLife + You handbook for more information regarding keys and locks.

 Warm blooded, feathered and poisonous pets are prohibited in the residence halls.
 This policy includes the pets of guests or visitors who may only be present in the halls for a short time.
 Persons who violate this guideline may be subject to the cost of fumigating rooms.
 Financial responsibility for fumigation charges may be assessed to all members of a room, suite or apartment unless specific responsibility can be determined.